nickdannenberg/dfnclient/README.md

   -h, --help  Show this message and exit.

 Commands:
-  create           Create a new certificate and signing request csr              Generate a certificate for an existing certificate. generate_config  Prints an example config
+  config  Creates or edits the default config file create  Create a new certificate and signing request csr     Generate a certificate for an existing certificate (for FQDN with... submit  (Re)submit an existing certificate request (stored in CSR)

 ```